fszabo2/fszabo2/README.md

 - 👋 Hi, I’m Fero
-- 👀 I’m interested in: good books, mainly sci-fi novels.
-Productivity from time to time, to have more downtime...
-Satisfying my gear aqcuisition syndrome (some call this hobby photography)...
+- 👀 I’m interested in: good books, mainly sci-fi or fantasy novels.
+Productivity and selfhelp books from time to time...
+Satisfying my gear aqcuisition syndrome (some call this hobby photography).
+Stocks and investment.
+Diy stuff.
+Making life easier, cause it's hard enough as is.
-- 🌱 I’m currently learning how to do my job, as always. :)  Also, 2D game development with unity.
+- 🌱 I’m currently learning how to do my job, i.e. developing a Spring applicaiton running on Apache Tomcat. :)  Also, 2D game development with unity.
-- 💞️ I’m looking to collaborate on getting thru life.
+- 💞️ I’m looking to collaborate in friendly manner. :) Don't have too much free time, but joining a game dev team as a hobbiist sounds like fun.
-- 📫 How to reach me: I am not ready to be reached, yet.
-Come back in a year or two, or try to find me afk. ;) fero at apache dot org might work as well.
+- 📫 How to reach me: fero at apache dot org might work ;) .

 <!---
 fszabo2/fszabo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.